 GCSE LATIN

-The course

 The study of Latin at GCSE level combines the foundations of the Latin language with elements of the culture, social and political life of Roman civilisation.
 It is a useful grounding for modern European languages, especially English.
 It also provides an opportunity to study some of the world's greatest writers, including Virgil, Ovid and Horace, in their original language.
 All areas of the Latin language are covered, together with literature set texts, including Virgil, Ovid, Pliny, Tacitus and Horace.
 Background topics include Roman Religion, Britain, The Roman Army, Social Life, the City of Rome, Women and the Roman Empire.
-The set texts are (i) Sagae Thessalae lines 1-96, (iuvenis ... obtexi) and personae non gratae: Pythius (Cambridge Latin Anthology); and (ii) Virgil, Aeneid, 6.295-316, 384-416, 679-712, 752-759, 788-800 (Oxford Classical Text).
+The set texts are (i) Cambridge Latin Anthology: Messalina (Adultery; Messalina is denounced; The death of Messalina); (ii) Avunculus Meus (A day in the life of Pliny the Elder); (iii) and Virgil, Aeneid 1, lines 12-123.

 66 We think a happy life consists in tranquillity of mind.
-99

-Cicero,

-orator, politician and philosopher
+99 orator, politician and philosopher

-What skills do I need?